-How To Write A Freelance Job Proposal; It’s Not As Difficult As You Think
+How To Write An Upwork Freelance Job Proposal; It’s Not As Difficult As You Think

-Freelancing platforms such as Upwork, People Per Hour and Fiver are competitive.
 We are living in an on-demand world.
-Freelancers have to sell the services they provide and compete in an ever-growing market.
+Freelancers on platforms such as Upwork have to sell the services they provide and compete in an ever-growing market.
 Clients are looking for the best possible candidate for their job, and rightfully so.

 Every client wants to know why they should pick a certain freelancer for their project over somebody else.